BEROCHLU/sakata/README.md

 Finally, this program's goal is calculating the Sakata index.
 # Neural Network
 This is very simple and out of date neural network program.
-* Loss function is `least-squares method`
+* Loss function: `least-squares method`
-* Activation function is `sigmoid`
+* Activation function: `sigmoid`
-* Learning rate is fixed 0.5
+* Learning rate: 0.5
-* Weight is fixed 0.5
+* Weight: 0.5
-* Bias is fixed -1
+* Biases: -1
-* [Input, Hidden, Output] layer is [3, 4, 1] and these which except Output layer include biases.
+* Epoch: 500,000
-* Training data is the same Test data.
+* [Input, Hidden, Output] layer is [3, 4, 1] and all layers, except for the Output layer, include biases.
-* Epoch is 500 thousand.
+* Training data is the same as the Test data.
 # Usage
 1. install
     * Python